 10 hours per week

 Jerrine is living the dream in Schoharie County with her 2 daughters Fiora and Isla and her husband Jamison.
 She also loves her work at SALT.
 On a daily basis she is able to help her community, learn from her co-workers and develop her skills as a non-profit professional.
 She is especially excited about the projects she’s working on right now including, the Schoharie Creek Trail Study, Trails to Tales of Schoharie County and the development of a program to address vacant and blighted properties throughout our region.
 Contact Jerrine at email@example.com

 Laura Morace, Project Director

-Laura is SALT’s Project Director overseeing both our AmeriCorps VISTA program and our Trails to Tales of Schoharie County website and mobile app project.
+Laura is SALT’s Project Director overseeing our Trails to Tales of Schoharie County website and mobile app project.
 Originally from Maine, but well-traveled, Laura has a degree in Fine Art from Bard College.
 She’s been in the nonprofit sector for her entire career working as Director of Community Development at New Hope Community in addition to creating innovative recreation therapy programs.
 Laura’s work has also included leadership capacities in the realm of the fine arts with museum registration and as a consulting exhibitions registrar.
 In all of these respective capacities, fundraising, event planning and marketing have been paramount to success.
 Her personal and professional interest in horticulture, beautification projects, outside recreation, and programs that serve to impact their communities drew her to SALT.
 Someone so dedicated to volunteerism, community development, and environmentalism is a welcome addition to the Schoharie Area Long Term Recovery staff.
 Contact Laura at lauram@saltdevelopment.